2023 Rugby World Cup: Team base camps

+Teams

+Qualification

-Twenty teams are set to compete.
+Twenty teams competed.
 A total of 12 teams gained automatic qualification for the tournament after finishing in the top three of their pool at the 2019 Rugby World Cup, which included France already automatically qualified as host.
 The remaining eight spaces were decided by regional competitions followed by a few cross-regional play-offs.

+Two berths were reserved to the European region.
 Spain originally qualified as Europe 2, but Romania lodged an official complaint that Spain had fielded an ineligible player during the qualifying tournament.
-After a controversial investigation, it was concluded that the player in question had falsified his passport: Spain received a deduction of 10 points, resulting in them being effectively ejected from the competition, with Romania replacing them as Europe 2 and Portugal taking Romania's spot in the repechage tournament.
+After a controversial investigation, it was concluded that the player in question had falsified his passport: Spain received a deduction of 10 points, resulting in them being effectively ejected from the competition, with Romania replacing them as Europe 2 behind Georgia, unaffected as Europe 1.
+Portugal then took Romania's spot in the repechage tournament as Europe 3.

+In Oceania and Asia, traditional middle powers emerged, with Samoa claiming the region's place at the World Cup (Fiji, New Zealand and Australia having automatically qualified).
+Tonga, the second Oceanian team, then won a playoff against Hong Kong, the highest ranked Asian representative, to claim their ninth appearance at a Rugby World Cup.
+Hong Kong proceeded to the final repechage tournament.

+In Africa, Namibia reached their seventh Rugby World Cup as Africa 1, with Kenya moving forward to the final repechage.

+The Americas were allocated two qualifying berths through a series of playoff matches spanning both regions.
+The 2023 Rugby World Cup witnessed historic developments in North and South American rugby.
+Canada's absence marked the first time in history that the country failed to qualify for the tournament.
+Similarly, the United States found themselves excluded from the competition for the first time since 1995, representing a notable departure from previous editions.
+The absence of North American representation significantly shifted the regional dynamic due to unified North and South American qualification matches.

-On 18 November 2022, Portugal won the repechage tournament to be the last country to qualify for the 2023 Rugby World Cup.
-It was the first time that Canada did not qualify for the Rugby World Cup, the first time since 1995 that the United States did not qualify, and the first time three teams from South America qualified.
-This is the first Rugby World Cup without any participation from North America.
+On 18 November 2022, Portugal won the repechage tournament, overcoming Kenya, Hong Kong and the United States to be the last country to qualify for the 2023 Rugby World Cup.

-The below table shows the qualified teams as of 18 November 2022:

-¹as of 21 November 2022